 Many retailers offer both online and in-store experiences for their customers- indeed consumers have come to demand it!
 They also expect a consistent brand experience, whether they are shopping online or in your shop.
 It is no longer acceptable for employees in stores to not know real-time inventory across the channels and customers are often unwilling to wait for employees to phone other stores to manually check stock.
 Real-time inventory visibility in both warehouses and stores is a must and is something for which many older POS systems simply do not allow.
 If this is becoming an issue for your growing business- it’s time to start thinking about a POS system upgrade.

 Does your system hang?
 Or do you spend time waiting for it to process while your customer waits in front of you?
-Is it getting slower as you add more and more skus to your inventory?
+Is it getting slower as you add more and more SKUs to your inventory?
 Both POS hardware and software get out of date.
-Hardware ages and as it does so, its reliability and efficiency deteriorates.
-Software, too, becomes out of date and unreliable when the tasks being asked of it, were simply not in its initial design.
+Hardware ages and as it does so, its reliability and efficiency will deteriorate.
+Software, too, becomes out of date and unreliable when the tasks being asked of it were simply not in its initial design.
 If your system is showing the ageing signs of lacking speed and reliability it is a sure sign that an upgrade to your POS system is due.

 Lack of payment options